 As Operations Manager within the North Division at Barchester, you’ll drive a change and improvement programme alongside the Divisional Director, Regional Director and Line Managers in homes where specific operational challenges have been identified.
-We’ll look to you to take on General Manager responsibilities and become a CQC Registered Manager if needed.
-This post will be covering North Wales, Cheshire, Preston and other surrounding areas.
+We’ll look to you to take on General Manager responsibilities and become a CQC/Care Inspectorate Registered Manager if needed.
+This role is covering Scotland and aligned with York.

 It’ll come under your remit to identify any concerns about the home through robust quality assurance, complaints, incidents or accidents and implement improvements where possible.
 With the support of our Business Manager, you’ll also prepare an annual budget, manage all sales enquires and proactively promote the home in the local community.